ahdinosaur/secret-handshake2/SPEC.md

 ### Responder Accept

-> The initiator reveals their identity to the responder by sending their static Ed25519 verifying (public) key.
-The initiator also makes a signature using their static Ed25519 verifying (public) key.
+> The initiator reveals their identity to the responder by sending their static Ed25519 (public) verifying key.
+The initiator also makes a signature using their static Ed25519 (public) verifying key.
 By signing the keys used earlier in the handshake the initiator proves their identity and confirms that they do indeed wish to be part of this handshake.

 The responder receives "Initiator Authenticate" and verifies the length of the message is 144 bytes.

-Then creates the same symmetric key used for encryption, creating the $`a ⋅ B`$ shared secret as necessary:
+Then creates the same symmetric key used for encryption, in the process creating the $`a ⋅ B`$ shared secret:

 Responder:

 ```
-responder_static_secret_key = ConvertSigningEd25519ToSecretX25519(responder_static_signing_key)

 shared_secret_aB = DiffieHellman(
-  responder_static_secret_key,
+  secret_key: ConvertSigningEd25519ToSecretX25519(
+    responder_static_signing_key
+  ),
-  initiator_ephemeral_public_key
+  public_key: initiator_ephemeral_public_key
 )

 initiator_auth_msg_key = Hash(